kubernetes/ingress-nginx/ISSUE_TRIAGE.md

   * [`area/lua`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Aarea%2Flua+is%3Aissue+): Indicates that the issue is related to lua.
 Add with `/area lua`.
   * [`area/docs`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Aarea%2Fdocs+is%3Aissue): Indicates that the issue is related to documentation.
 Add with `/area docs` .
 * Priority:
-  * [`needs-priority`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+is%3Aissue+label%3Aneeds-priority): Indicates that the issue has no priorization yet.
+  * [`needs-priority`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+is%3Aissue+label%3Aneeds-priority): Indicates that the issue has no prioritization yet.
 Automatically added.
   * [`priority/critical-urgent`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Apriority%2Fcritical-urgent+is%3Aissue+): indicates that the issue has highest priority.
 Add with `/priority critical-urgent`.
   * [`priority/important-soon`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Apriority%2Fimportant-soon+is%3Aissue+): indicates that the issue should be worked on either currently soon, ideally in time for the next release.
 Add with `/priority important-soon`.
-  * [`priority/important-longterm`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Apriority%2Fimportant-longterm+is%3Aissue+): indicates that the issue is not important for now, but should be worked on in one of the upcomming releases.
+  * [`priority/important-longterm`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Apriority%2Fimportant-longterm+is%3Aissue+): indicates that the issue is not important for now, but should be worked on in one of the upcoming releases.
 Add with `/priority important-longterm`.
   * [`priority/backlog`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+label%3Apriority%2Fbacklog+is%3Aissue+): Indicates that the issue has the lowest priority.
 Add with `/priority backlog`.
 * Other:
   * [`help wanted`](https://github.com/kubernetes/ingress-nginx/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22): indicates that the issue needs help from a contributor.
 Add with `/help`.